Antetokounmpo, Bledsoe spark Bucks to win over Hawks

 The Bucks, with the league’s second-ranked offense, have won nine of 10 and improved to an NBA-best 8-2 on the road despite a sloppy ending as Atlanta cut the lead to single digits in the final minute.

-Atlanta rookie De’Andre Hunter finished with a career-high 27 points and Trae Young scored 25 for the Hawks, who have lost four straight and seven of eight.
-Atlanta was coming off a 1-4 road trip, the worst performance coming in a 49-point loss to the Los Angeles Clippers.
+Rookie forward De’Andre Hunter finished with a career-high 27 points and Trae Young scored 25 for the Hawks, who have lost four straight and seven of eight.
+Atlanta was coming off a 1-4 road trip that included a 49-point loss to the Los Angeles Clippers.

+“When we play at other teams’ paces, it’s tough for us,” Young said.
+“We’ve got to be better at dictating the speed of the game instead of letting them dictate it.”

 Antetokounmpo took a fast-break pass down the right side for a big dunk on the baseline to make it 42-35 in the second quarter and scored on consecutive possessions to put the Bucks up 73-63 in the third, finishing off a 15-2 run with a fast-break dunk.